tau-alma/edu-franka_simulation/README.md

 # Setting up the simulation environment for Visual Servoing Exercise

-The visual servoing exercise requires a camera sensor simulated in gazebo environment.
-In previous exercises, a single `URDF` file of the Franka panda robot was used for simulation.
-However, simulation of gazebo sensors ( eg: camera) was part of gazebo classic (EOL 2025) and does not support Ignition gazebo (Fortress/Garden/Harmonic, a.k.a. `gz sim`).
+This branch presents a simulation of Franka Panda arm with a camera sensor in gazebo environment.
+A custom world with an aruco marker is simulated and its pose is estimated by a pose estimation script.
+Simulation of gazebo sensors ( eg: camera) was part of gazebo classic (EOL 2025) and does not support Ignition gazebo (Fortress/Garden/Harmonic, a.k.a. `gz sim`).
 In `gz_sim` sensors are first-class `SDF` <sensor> elements.
 When you simulate an `URDF` file in ignition gazebo ( here after reffered to as gazebo) it is automatically converted to a `SDF` file during spawning.
 Defining a gazebo sensor inside `URDF` file does not accurfately convert into a working `SDF` file.
 Therefore, the recommended approach is to convert the `URDF` file to a `SDF` file offline and combine it with a `SDF`file of well defined camera model.
-A working example of RGB camera mounted on Franka panda robot is presented in the edu_franka_simulation repository.

 ![Vis_serv_demo](./assets/vs_demo.gif)